blaenk/site/input/notes/algorithms.markdown

 _Decompression_ consists of simply traversing the trie as each bit is read.
 If a leaf is encountered, output the character and restart traversal from the root.

 _Compression_ requires the existence of a code table mapping each character to the appropriate code.
 This table is derived from the trie by traversing the trie, keeping track of the bitstring along its path, and when a leaf node is encountered, the bitstring is associated with that character in the code table.
 Compression then simply requires looking up each character from the data in the code table and outputting the appropriate code.

+Alternatively, left child edges are 0 and right child edges are 1.

 ### LZW Compression